ThroneofGM/Backend_Capstone/Readme.txt

 This is the capstone project for Meta Backend Developer Professional Certification.

-Before testing, do create a virtual env, install the requirement.
+Before testing, do create a virtual env, install the requirement in the virtual env by running- pip install django pip install mysqlclient pip install djangorestframework pip install djoser

+pardon the inconvenience, as I used python -m venv to create the virtual env which does not create the pipfile.

 The api paths that are to be tested  are:
 /restaurant/menu/
 /restaurant/booking/